-Mathematics is taught using the Mathematics Mastery program in Reception through to Year 6.
-These schemes are based on approaches from Singapore and the new National Curriculum.
-This allows all pupils not only to be fluent in the fundamentals but to reason and solve problems by applying mathematical skills with increasing sophistication.
-Teachers work to support and guide their children through the crucial stages of mathematical development.
-Our children learn to talk mathematically, developing their vocabulary through their lessons and talk tasks.
-Throughout the school children learn to use technology confidently to support and enhance their mathematics, broadening their skillset and understanding of the subject’s fascinating diversity.
+Mathematics is taught using the National Curriculum.
+We use the Mathematics Mastery programme in Reception through to Year 6 and apply the principles in our Nursery provision.
+Our curriculum promotes fluency in order to reduce cognitive load and enhance our pupils’ abilities to reason and solve problems.
+With increasing sophistication children learn to talk mathematically, developing their vocabulary through talk tasks.
+Across the school, children learn to use technology confidently to support and enhance their mathematics, broadening their skill-set and understanding of the subject’s fascinating diversity.

-We want our pupils to be successful not only in their schooling career, but throughout their adult lives.
+We want our pupils to understand the skills and knowledge to be successful throughout their school life and into the future.
 Through carefully designed lessons, our teachers are able to make meaningful connections between content with a high emphasis placed on enquiry.
-As a result of this, our pupils are encouraged to use critical thinking to find solutions to problems, therefore encountering greater depth within their maths sessions, enabling an easier transition to mastery.
+As a result of this, our pupils are encouraged to think critically to find solutions, helping them to secure mastery.

-Mathematics at Thomas Fairchild is planned and sequenced using Mathematics Mastery.
+Mathematics at New Wave Federation is planned and sequenced using Mathematics Mastery.
 This ensures careful cumulative coverage.
-Each school year begins with a focus on the concepts and skills that have the most connections, and this concept is then applied and connected throughout the school year to consolidate learning.
-This gives all pupils the opportunity to ‘master maths’; by building on previous learning throughout the school year, they are able to develop conceptual understanding.
+Each school year begins with a focus on the concepts and skills that have the most connections, and these concepts are then applied and connected throughout the school year to consolidate learning - this gives all pupils the opportunity to ‘master maths’.

-We believe that our regular arithmetic sessions promote confident mathematical fluency and this, along with times table knowledge, is taught, tested and celebrated across all year groups.
-We place a large emphasis on reasoning and vocabulary, these skills are built up from EYFS, where interactions are carefully planned to elicit verbal responses all the way up to year 6, where children are expected to provide a written response alongside a diagram or model to explain their reasoning.
+Our regular arithmetic sessions promote confident mathematical fluency and this, along with times table knowledge, is taught, tested and celebrated across all year groups.
+We place a large emphasis on reasoning and vocabulary, building these skills from the EYFS, where interactions are carefully planned to elicit verbal responses.

-We take every opportunity to exploit mathematical learning across our curriculum offer.
+At New Wave Federation, we explore every opportunity to promote mathematical learning across our curriculum.
 We practise and embed mathematical learning through our computing curriculum, where discrete coding is taught with explicit links to mathematics.
-Science, Geography, PE and History lessons are also closely planned with maths in mind to ensure children have the opportunity to explore maths through our alternative and creative approach to topics.
+Science, geography, PE and history lessons are also planned with maths in mind to ensure children have the opportunity to explore maths through our creative approach to topics.